Identification Guide Of Vulnerable Species Incidentally Caught In Mediterranean Fisheries

-The Med Bycatch Project has just issued a practical guide to help fishing communities and on board observers identify, monitor and improve their knowledge on vulnerable species potentially caught as bycatch in the Mediterranean.
-Building on a partnership with ACCOBAMS, SPA-RAC , BirdLife Europe and Central Asia, MEDASSET and the financial support from the MAVA Foundation, IUCN-Med has coordinated the final compilation and editing of this guide with the contribution of different experts of the Mediterranean.
+BYCATCH - The Med Bycatch Project has just issued a practical guide to help fishing communities and on board observers identify and monitor vulnerable marine species potentially bycaught in the Mediterranean, such as cartilaginous fish (sharks, rays, chimarera), sea turtles, seabirds, marine mammals, cartilaginous fishes as well as corals and sponges.
+Building on a partnership with ACCOBAMS, SPA-RAC , BirdLife Europe and Central Asia, MEDASSET and the financial support from the MAVA Foundation, IUCN-Med has coordinated the final compilation and editing of this bycatch guide with the contribution of different experts of the Mediterranean.

 READ THE GUIDE

 Croatian bycatch guide: https://portals.iucn.org/library/node/49264

 Spanish bycatch guide: https://portals.iucn.org/library/node/49289

 Italy: Italian | English

 Croatia: Croatian | English